lightchain/Land-Registery-And-Deeding/README.md

 Other platforms to consider instead of OpenStreetMap includes GeoCommons, QGIS and GeoServer.
 Refer nodes to the unique ID’s on each survey marker.

+Gather the community together to give consensus on the map, both of their own land, and the neighbouring lands.
+If there need to be time to make sure consensus is met, that should be taken into account.

+#10.
+Give survey markers individual IDs

+#11.
+Get the owners of the x amount of land to sign of the map with their public keys

+#12.
+Register Individual Deed Contracts

+#13.
+Contracts for Rentals, Sale, Occupation, etc

 #Protocol

 In order to keep this simple, we can start with the basic functions of a land registry: register a region, split a region and merge regions.